GECO: Generative Image-to-3D within a SECOnd: Experiments

 \topic{Datasets} We train our model on the LVIS subset of the Objaverse~\cite{deitke2023objaverse} dataset, which contains approximately $46,000$ objects.
 For each scene, we only need images at one viewpoint to be the condition image of Zero123Plus~\cite{shi2023zero123++}.

-\topic{Multi-view Score Distillation} For Stage I training, the multi-view generator, pretrained teacher Zero123Plus model, and student Zero123Plus model as shown in \figref{fig:learning_pipeline} are all initialized with Zero123Plus version 1.1~\cite{shi2023zero123++}.
-We train the generator and student model on a single Nvidia L40 GPU for $5,000$ steps.
-For each iteration, the generator and student model are updated alternatively.
+\topic{Multi-view Score Distillation} For Stage I training, the multi-view generator, pretrained teacher Zero123Plus model, and student Zero123Plus model as shown in \cref{fig:learning_pipeline} are all initialized with the fine-tuned white background Zero123Plus~\cite{shi2023zero123++} in InstantMesh~\cite{xu2024instantmesh}.
+We train the generator and student model on a single NVIDIA L40 GPU for $5,000$ steps.
+In each iteration, the generator and student model are updated alternatively.
 The $t$ for the student model training is randomly sampled from $[0.02, 0.98]$.
-We use a fixed guidance scale of 4 for the generator and the pretrained teacher Zero123Plus model, and a guidance scale of 1 for the student model.
+We use a fixed guidance scale of 4 for the generator and the pretrained teacher model, and a guidance scale of 1 for the student model.
 The generator and the student model are both optimized by the Adam optimizer with learning rate 1e-6, and betas ($0.9, 0.999$).
-We found it is crucial to balance the learning rate of the generator and student model, otherwise, the generator will not converge to reasonable results.
-The background of input images for Zero123Plus~\cite{shi2023zero123++} are required to be gray ($127$ out of $255$).
+We found it is crucial to balance the learning rate of the generator and student model, otherwise the generator will not converge to reasonable results.

-\topic{3D Consistent Distillation} We adopt LGM~\cite{tang2024lgm} as our reconstruction network $\mathcal{R}$.
-For each condition image, we ran Zero123Plus with deterministic 75-step DDIM scheduler~\cite{song2020denoising} to obtain the pseudo ground truth six views and use it as input of the LGM~\cite{tang2024lgm} model to inference 3D Gaussians.
+\topic{3D Consistent Distillation} We adopt InstantMesh~\cite{xu2024instantmesh} as our reconstruction network $\mathcal{R}$.
+For each condition image, we ran Zero123Plus with deterministic 75-step DDIM scheduler~\cite{song2020denoising} to obtain the pseudo ground truth six views and use it as input of the InstantMesh~\cite{xu2024instantmesh} to inference 3D meshes.
 Then we render 50 images at random viewpoints to save them for Stage II training.
 In Stage II, we use a learning rate of 1e-6 and a batch size of 8 to train 10 epochs.

-\topic{Inference} The whole pipeline of \sysname{} takes about 0.34s for each scene to generate 3D Gaussians on a single NVIDIA L40 GPU, including 0.28s for multi-view image generation and 0.06s for Gaussian reconstruction.
+\topic{Inference} The whole pipeline of \sysname{} takes about 0.64s for each scene to generate 3D meshes on a single NVIDIA L40 GPU, including 0.28s for multi-view image generation and 0.06s for flexicube reconstruction and 0.30s for mesh extraction.
 It consumes about 10 GB of GPU memory during inference.